SvenHockers/Containerised-Segment-Anything/README.md

 ### Model Basics
 ![Segment Anything Flow Chart](readmeFiles/flowChart.png)

+The image is converted by the image encoder which outputs an image embedding which can be efficiently queried by a vararity of user prompts to produce object masks in real-time.

 ### Missoulanious
 Keep in mind that although the Segment Anything is open-sourced on Github.
 The software is under a **Apache License 2.0** which imposes some restrictions and limitations on the use of the software as shown in the figure below.